spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I install Spyder?

-   The easiest way to install Spyder is with Anaconda Python distribution, which comes with everything you need to get started in an all-in-one package.
+   The easiest way to install Spyder is with the Anaconda Python distribution, which comes with everything you need to get started in an all-in-one package.
    Download it from its `webpage`_.

    .. _webpage: https://www.anaconda.com/products/individual

-   For more information visit our :doc:`installation`.
+   For more information, visit our :doc:`installation`.

 .. dropdown:: Q: How do I update Spyder using conda?

-   From the command line (or Anaconda prompt on Windows) run:
+   From the command line (or Anaconda prompt on Windows), run:

    .. code-block:: bash

       conda update anaconda
       conda update spyder

-   If this doesn't work try:
+   If this results in an error or does not update Spyder to the latest version, try:

    .. code-block:: bash

-      conda update anaconda
       conda install spyder=4

 .. dropdown:: Q: How do update I Spyder using Anaconda Navigator?

-   Open the preferences menu in the Spyder's section in the Navigator.
+   Open the "gear" menu in Spyder's section under :guilabel:`Home` in Navigator.
-   Go to :guilabel:`Install specific version` and select the version of Spyder you want to install.
+   Go to :guilabel:`Install specific version` and select the version of Spyder you want to use.
+   We strongly recommend the latest available, to benefit from new features, bug fixes, performance improvements and usability enhancements.

    .. image:: images/faq/faq-navigator-install.png
       :alt: Navigator showing installing specific version of Spyder